webiny/website/src/blogPosts/moving-to-a-self-hosted-model-with-serverless-framework-72548075694e.md

 ## Feedback & Questions

-In case you have any other questions or would like to share your feedback, we encourage you to post those on our community forum.
+In case you have any other questions or would like to share your feedback, we encourage you to post those on our [community forum](https://www.webiny.com/slack).
 We monitor the activity there on a regular basis and will respond to your queries.

-### Webiny Community

-### Discussions about Webiny and related topics

-#### community.webiny.com